satbirsingh01/learning_material/git_for_gits.md

 `git commit -m "[your commit message]"`

 If there is no whitespace in your message you do not need the quotes.
 The *-m* tag stands for message.
 Git will not let you commit without a message and if you forget to include one in the command it will send you into a CLI text editor (nano/vim) where you can write one and subsequently exit the editor.

+If you commit too early you can still add more files and then ammend the commit

+`git add [file]`
+`git commit --amend`

 ### Uploading Changes to a Remote - git push